kataya/3d-cities-template/Workflows/3DCityMaintenance/CityGML Tools/README.md

 In this step you will export 3DCIM features back into CityGML format using the **CityGML Export** toolset.
 When you open the toolset you will see that it has the following ETL tools:

-* Export Building -  exports 3DCIM   Building and BuildingShell features to CityGML defined building module.
+* **Export Building** -  exports 3DCIM   Building and BuildingShell features to CityGML defined building module.
-* Export CityFurniture- exports 3DCIM StreetFurniture features to CityGML defined street furniture module.
+* **Export CityFurniture**- exports 3DCIM StreetFurniture features to CityGML defined street furniture module.
-* Export LandCover - exports 3DCIM LandCover features to CityGML defined AuxilaryTrafficArea, TrafficArea, PlantCover, * WaterBody, WaterGroundSurface, WaterClosureSurface and WaterSurface areas.
+* **Export LandCover** - exports 3DCIM LandCover features to CityGML defined AuxilaryTrafficArea, TrafficArea, PlantCover, * WaterBody, WaterGroundSurface, WaterClosureSurface and WaterSurface areas.
-* Export LandUse -exports 3DCIM Usage and ZoningDistrict features to CityGML defined LandUse areas.
+* **Export LandUse** -exports 3DCIM Usage and ZoningDistrict features to CityGML defined LandUse areas.
-* Export SolitaryVegetationObject - exports 3DCIM defined Trees feature to CityGML SolitaryVegetationObject.
+* **Export SolitaryVegetationObject** - exports 3DCIM defined Trees feature to CityGML SolitaryVegetationObject.

 In our example, we will use the **Export Building** tool.
 To open, double-click the tool (or right-click and choose Open).